aws-samples/amazon-connect-callback-helper/README.md

 # Amazon Connect Power Dialer
-This project contains source code and supporting files for supporting native and scheduled callback use case.
+This project contains source code and supporting files for enhancing callback use cases.
+The functions allow to filter callback offerings based on existing queued callback calls, repeated callback attempts and scheduling callbacks for a separate time.

 ## Deployed resources